 Note: the Act s.
 11 (Unlicensed person involved with dangerous goods).

 [Regulation 97 amended in Gazette 16 Mar 2012 p.
-1181.]
+1181; 2 Dec 2013 p.
+5585.]

 98. Shotfiring licence authorises limited transport

 The holder of a shotfiring licence is authorised, without holding an explosives transport licence or an explosives driver licence, to transport an explosive by road if —